demisto/content/Packs/ThalesCipherTrustManager/Integrations/ThalesCipherTrustManager/README.md

 ### ciphertrust-csr-generate

 ***
 Creates a Certificate Signing Request (CSR) and its corresponding private key.
-This API does not store any state on the server as everything is returned back in the result.
-This means that both the CSR and the private key must be stored securely on the client side.The private key can optionally be encrypted with a password.
+This API does not store any state on the server as everything is returned in the result.
+This means that both the CSR and the private key must be stored securely on the client side.
+The private key can optionally be encrypted with a password.
 It is strongly recommended to encrypt the private key.
 If not specified, the private_key_file_password is mandatory and the file itself is protected with the password even if the private key is not encrypted.

 #### Base Command